Nardwacht/assessment-sition/README.md

 Some things I encountered during development:
 - The Figma document states that Roboto is used for the text of prices, but when apply these fonts they do not resemble the design at all.
 Since this is a minor detail, I will leave this as is.
+- Not all of the image URLs are correct, for example the URL for "Summer Dress Salmon" has an image URL that returns a white shirt instead.
+Since I do not know what the actual URL is, I will keep it as is.

 ### 1. Starting out
 "How do I approach this?" was the first question I had before writing any code.